If you’re accused of a felony in New York, you might have the right to testify before a grand jury. However, testifying is risky.

 This heavy thumb on the scales of justice further eases the DA’s task of indicting you.

-The grand jury is not a “level playing field”, the way a trial is designed to be.
+The grand jury is not a “level playing field”, the way a trial is supposed to be.
 It’s a lopsided proceeding that leans steeply towards the DA:

 - No unanimous verdict required.